hotosm/learnosm/_posts/en/osm-data/0600-12-30-data-overview.md

 this function is best left to other applications.
 GIS software, such as the free and open source [Quantum GIS (QGIS)](http://www.qgis.org), allows users to design good-looking maps, to query and analyze data, and much more.
-GIS software can also be used for editing geodata, but it much easier to edit OpenStreetMap with the dedicated OSM editors.
+GIS software can also be used for editing geodata, but it is much easier to edit OpenStreetMap with the dedicated OSM editors.

 In the next chapter we will take a closer look at file formats which are associated with OpenStreetMap and geographic data in general.
 Then we'll look at various ways to access and